Zaheena1/Lab-3/README.md

 First test line added for reset task.

 Remote edit 3: This is the GitHub version of the line.
+Local edit 3: This is the local version of the same line.

 Forgot this line earlier – adding now